pablorodn/Diverse-VRP-Models-for-Colombian-E-commerce/docker-osrm-server/README.md

 Feel free to modify the input coordinates and explore different scenarios to test the capabilities of the OSRM API.

-**Successful Execution of the OSRM Server:**
-   - You confirmed that the OSRM server was running successfully, indicating that it's ready to handle routing requests.

 ### Summary and Additional Recommendations

 Congratulations on successfully setting up your OSRM server using Docker on an AWS EC2 instance!
 Here's a summary of the steps you've followed so far: